 Cost-sharing programs, funding resources such as grants, and freely-accessible technical assistance and support could better position Grazing Operators, particularly new operations, to contribute to efforts to better manage landscapes with prescribed grazing.
 Some resources and recommendations follow:

 Cost-sharing programs: Subsidize prescribed grazing services, fencing, water systems, or livestock infrastructure to lower barriers to adoption.
 Subsidies could be provided by local community funding pools, or legislatively mandated and structured by natural resource organizations.
-For example, the Environmental Quality Incentives Program (EQIP) through NRCS provides cost sharing on cross fencing and water development for prescribed grazing activities.
+For example, the NRCS’s Environmental Quality Incentives Program (EQIP) provides cost-sharing on cross fencing and water development for prescribed grazing activities.

 Funding Resources: Grants and incentives may encourage participation through government or non-governmental organization (NGO) funding for prescribed grazing projects.

-Utilize Wildfire Prevention Grants | CAL FIRE: These grants fund prescribed grazing projects in and near fire-threatened communities.
+Utilize CAL FIRE Wildfire Prevention Grants: These grants fund prescribed grazing projects in and near fire-threatened communities.
 The program covers costs for planning, fencing, water infrastructure, and implementation.
 See CAL FIRE‘s Grant Programs Infographic for additional grant resources.

 The 2025-26 Budget: Proposition 4 Spending Plan enables agencies such as CAL FIRE to provide grants for fuel reduction, which explicitly includes prescribed grazing as an eligible activity.
 This funding can be used for planning, implementation, and necessary infrastructure such as fencing and livestock watering systems, lowering operational barriers for landowners and grazing contractors.
 Proposition 4’s funding and policy provisions will help increase the pace and scale of prescribed grazing across California, especially in fire-threatened communities and wildland-urban interfaces.

-Community supported grazing programs may provide funding for strategic community-wide applications of prescribed grazing (e.g., Graze Ojai: Ojai Valley’s Community Supported Grazing Program | Ojai Valley Fire Safe Council
+Community supported grazing programs may provide funding for strategic community-wide applications of prescribed grazing (e.g., Graze Ojai: Ojai Valley’s Community Supported Grazing Program, Ojai Valley Fire Safe Council

-Technical assistance: Organizations with technical expertise (e.g., , ) may offer guidance on development and implementation of grazing plans, monitoring, and adaptive management.
+Technical assistance: Organizations with technical expertise (e.g., UCCE Livestock Advisors, NRCS) may offer guidance on development and implementation of grazing plans, monitoring, and adaptive management.

 Streamline Environmental Review and Permitting

-The (CEQA) and other regulatory or permitting requirements may constrain grazing or otherwise require additional documentation to be developed and/or permits to be obtained.
+The California Environmental Quality Act (CEQA) and other regulatory or permitting requirements may constrain grazing or otherwise require additional documentation to be developed and/or permits to be obtained.
 This is an ongoing challenge for many Grazing Operators and organizations, as the process to develop compliant environmental documentation or obtain permits can be time-consuming, require high levels of technical knowledge, and be extremely costly.
 Recommendations for improving compliance with such requirements include:

 Simplify regulatory processes: Reduce administrative hurdles for grazing on public or shared lands where appropriate and feasible.